 Cast iron skillets get better with age- as long as you're consistently cooking with them, and as long as you don't clean them with soap.
 If it's been ages since you've actually used your skillet, chances are it's in need of some TLC.
 Covered in rust, you say?
 No problem!
 Reach for these three simple kitchen staples to help you return your pan to its former glory.

 What You Need

-4. Continue to the sides, edges, bottom and handle of your pan.
+4. Continue to scrub the sides, edges, and bottom of your pan.
 Don't forget the handle!

-6. Once dry, pour a small amount of vegetable oil in the pan and rub it in with a paper towel until the bottom and sides of the pan are coated.
+6. Once dry, pour a small amount of oil in the pan and rub it in with a paper towel until the bottom and sides of the pan are coated.
 Use a clean paper towel to remove any excess oil.

-7. Keep pan over low heat for at least 30 minutes.
+7. Keep pan over low heat for 30 minutes.

 8. Once your skillet has cooled, wipe off any remaining oil before storing away.

 To keep your skillet in tip-top shape, repeat the oil/heating process after each time you use and clean your skillet.
 If possible, store your cast iron in the oven to keep away ambient moisture.